 How Does AI Candidate Screening Work?

-Seventy-three percent of talent acquisition professionals agree that AI will change how organizations hire, according to LinkedIn's Future of Recruiting 2025 report.
-But "AI" gets thrown around so loosely in recruiting that it's worth understanding what's actually happening under the hood.
-Here's the technical pipeline, stage by stage.
+Seventy-three percent of talent acquisition professionals agree that AI will change how organizations hire, according to LinkedIn’s Future of Recruiting 2025 report.
+But “AI” gets thrown around so loosely in recruiting that it’s worth understanding what’s actually happening under the hood.
+Stage by stage, here is what actually runs under the hood.

 Stage 1: Resume Parsing and Data Extraction